onionringbearer/deel-test/README.md

 Welcome to my version of the challenge.

-I provide a demo page with several examples of the autocomplete, along with a brief description.
+I provided a demo page with several examples of the autocomplete, along with a brief description.

 The idea is to show that the autocomplete component created is seriously reusable and versatile, even if time did not really allow to cover everything a component of that nature should.

+For more details on the topic, please read the README.dev-notes.md.

 ## Running the app

 ### Server

-For some of the autocompletes in the demo page, a localhost endpoint is being used.
+For some of the autocompletes in the demo page, a localhost endpoint is needed.

 To run the server included for this purpose, go to the `/server` folder and run